 I have to admit I don’t like the use of /etc/rc.local but I haven’t looked at using if-local yet.

 One of the nice features of the Exanic X4 cards is the fact that they can handle different speed and technology connections.
 For instance, if I wanted to connect a 10G Fibre connection to a 1G copper Ethernet connection I can use port 0 of the card to handle the 10G connection, then install a 1G copper Ethernet SFP into port 1, then connect this port to the required 1G port.
-OK this sounds great, but port 1 does not automatically go into 1G mode, we need to set that in the /etc/sysconfig/network-scripts/ifcfg-
+OK this sounds great, but port 1 does not automatically go into 1G mode, we need to set that in the /etc/sysconfig/network-scripts/ifcfg- file, as shown below:-

 DEVICE="eth5" BOOTPROTO="static" HWADDR="64:3f:5f:01:17:a5" NM_CONTROLLED="no" ONBOOT="yes" TYPE="Ethernet" IPADDR=192.168.1.1 NETMASK=255.255.255.0 ETHTOOL_OPTS="autoneg off speed 1000 duplex full"